Zabi82/KafkaLab/Lab2.md

 Write Consumers for the topics and inspect the data or stream the output topics and print results

+Please refer to the github repository https://github.com/Zabi82/KafkaLabDotNet for .Net examples corresponding to this exercise

 ### Exercise 11 - Kafka Streaming Example - Word Count Example
 Create the following topics with 1 partition and replication factor 1